merl1n0/infn-oar-bulk-actions/README.md

      ```
      python oar-deposit.py adone-prova1.yml 1
      ```
-     Will deposit records starting the *second* to the last one listed on the `adone-prova1.yml`.
+     Will deposit records starting from the *second* to the last one listed in the `adone-prova1.yml`.